furkanunsalan/Fun101/README.md

 This bot is designed to entertain users in Discord.

-Fun101 bot includes 30 commands.
+Fun101 bot includes 38 commands.
-(1 help command, 10 moderation commands, 8 fun commands, 6 game commands, 1 feedback command and 4 commands to inform you about what can Fun101 do.)

 Fun101 was made using discord.py library.